everythingpossible - Fotolia

 During the Jenkins World keynote, Moied Wahid, director of developer experience at PayPal, based in San Jose, Calif., said with the freedom PayPal provided to its developers by adopting Jenkins, "our developers started exploring Blue Ocean, and they started loving it.
 There was a huge pull from our engineering community and a push from the infrastructure side."

-Moreover, the new UX helps in the creation of software delivery pipelines using DevOps best practices and helps to eliminate complexities in software delivery, such as setup and administration issues that typically occur, Labourey said.
+Moreover, the new UX helps in the of software delivery pipelines using DevOps best practices and helps to eliminate complexities in software delivery, such as setup and administration issues that typically occur, Labourey said.

 Preconfigured security and integrations